panikinator/CS50X-FP/README.md

 ### FEATURES
 ---

-* __Allow students and techers to communicate through chat, using socketIO, a Real Time Communication is established and the messages are also logged into the sqlite database for providing a history of the chats.__
+* __Allow students and techers to communicate through chat.
+Using socketIO, a Real Time Communication is established and the messages are also logged into the sqlite database for providing a history of the chats.__
 ![image](static/chat.png)
 ---
-* __It has it's own pdf viewer which is also compatible with portable devices and is made with pdf.js and you can also download the Docs from there.__
+* __It has it's own pdf viewer which is also compatible with portable devices and is made with pdf.js and you can also download the documents from there.__
 ![image](static/pdf.png)
 ---
 * __You can create and join classes,the backend generates an unique joining code for each class created and stores the data associated with it in the sqlite database__
 ![image](static/classes.png)
 ---
-* __The teacher of the class can upload notes with a comment and the it can be accessed by the students, the files are stored as a BLOB in the Sqlite database__
+* __The teacher of the class can upload notes with a comment which can be accessed by the students.
+The files are stored as a BLOBs in the Sqlite database__
 ![image](static/upload.png)
 ___